2026 FIFA World Cup qualification (UEFA): Draw

 The draw for the first round (group stage) was held on 13 December 2024, 12:00 CET, at the FIFA headquarters in Zurich, Switzerland.
 Of UEFA's 55 member associations, 54 men's national teams submitted a valid entry to the competition; Russia's entry was invalidated by their suspension from UEFA and FIFA competitions after their country's invasion of Ukraine.

 The teams were seeded into five pots: Pots 1 to 4 each contained twelve teams, and Pot 5 contained six teams.
 FIFA, in consultation with UEFA, announced the allocation of teams to the five pots following the completion of the league phase of the 2024–25 UEFA Nations League.
 The teams were drawn into twelve groups: six groups of four teams (Groups A–F) and six groups of five teams (Groups G–L).

-Following changes to the UEFA qualifying format, the competition features staggered starting dates.
+Following changes to the UEFA qualifying format, the competition featured staggered start dates.
 Five-team groups began in March 2025, while four-team groups started in September 2025.
 As 24 teams would be competing in the 2024–25 UEFA Nations League in March 2025 (8 in the League A quarter-finals and 16 in the League A/B or B/C promotion/relegation play-offs), significant changes were made to the seeding and draw procedures to accommodate all teams within the schedule.